IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 ........................

 `$load: ItemApiState`
-    An :ref:`API Caller <VueApiCallers>` for the ``/get`` endpoint.
+    An [API Caller](/stacks/vue/layers/api-clients.md) for the ``/get`` endpoint.
 Accepts an optional `id` argument - if not provided, the ViewModel's `$primaryKey` is used instead.
-Uses the instance's `$params` object for the :ref:`DataSourceStandardParameters`.
+Uses the instance's `$params` object for the [Standard Parameters](/modeling/model-components/data-sources.md).

 `$save: ItemApiState`
-    An :ref:`API Caller <VueApiCallers>` for the ``/save`` endpoint.
-Uses the instance's `$params` object for the :ref:`DataSourceStandardParameters`.
+    An [API Caller](/stacks/vue/layers/api-clients.md) for the ``/save`` endpoint.
+Uses the instance's `$params` object for the [Standard Parameters](/modeling/model-components/data-sources.md).

     This caller is used for both manually-triggered saves in custom code and for auto-saves.
-If the :ref:`VueViewModelsValidation` report any errors when the caller is invoked, an error will be thrown.
+If the [Rules/Validation](/stacks/vue/layers/viewmodels.md) report any errors when the caller is invoked, an error will be thrown.

     When a save creates a new record and a new primary key is returned from the server, any entities attached to the current ViewModel via a collection navigation property will have their foreign keys set to the new primary key.
 This behavior, combined with the usage of deep auto-saves, allows for complex object graphs to be constructed even before any model in the graph has been created.